Internment camps in Sweden during World War II: Internment of Allied air crews

 A number of Western Allied servicemen, primarily crew members of the aircraft damaged during bombing missions over Germany, found themselves on Swedish soil, and were interned by the Swedish authorities.

 Unlike civilian refugees from Germany, who were kept in internment camps, Allied airmen were placed in hotels and bed and breakfast establishments in the Falun area, and enjoyed relative freedom.
 They received their regular military pay from their home countries, which allowed them to be much better off than the local Swedish residents.

-“Disclosure”
+Disclosure

-In 2008, Swedish journalist Niclas Sennerteg and researcher Tobias Berglund published Swedish Concentration Camps in the Shadow of the Third Reich (Swedish title: “Svenska koncentrationsläger i tredje rikets skugga”), where they claim to be exposing what the government had kept secret regarding the presence of Swedish concentration camps.
+In 2008, Swedish journalist Niclas Sennerteg and researcher Tobias Berglund published the book Swedish Concentration Camps in the Shadow of the Third Reich (Swedish title: Svenska koncentrationsläger i tredje rikets skugga), in which they expose what the government had kept secret regarding the presence of Swedish concentration camps.
 After the discovery was brought to media and thus public attention, the use of the term concentration camp has been highly debated.